The Foolproof Guide to Every Dress Code and Outfits That Cover Each One

 Dressy casual is exactly what is sounds like.
 The intended look should be more dressed up than your day-to-day outfits, but if you show up in a tuxedo you will look ridiculous.
 For men, a suit and tie is the easiest way to go, but you could get away without the tie for most weddings.
 For women, a nice cocktail dress or even a skirt with a formal top will do.

-Attend your next dressy casual wedding in good style with this floral midi dress from Free People.
+Attend your next dressy casual wedding in good style with this floral midi dress from Anthropologie.
 The V-neckline is universally flattering and the length is perfect for the dance floor.
-All you need to put the look together is a pair of dangly earrings and rhinestone hair clips.
+All you need to put the look together are gold accents and steady block heels.

 Justin Timberlake loves a suit with a tie, but for a dressy casual wedding skip the necktie and go for a pocket square instead.
 This chambray suit is a nice look that’s dressed up, but not formal.